davidsaltacc/shadowclient/info.md

 ## yet to do:
+- sneak spoof mode for autosneak - only the server thinks you are sneaking, while you can walk around normally. what the sigma
 - sodium does not cause issues... remove the warning.
 - is it possible to dynamically grow the font atlas?
 - spectator mode - spectate someone. make the cameraEntity be someone else